asadmoosvi/strings-linkedlist/README.md

 ## Simple Linked List for Strings in C

-Doesn't have all the functionality yet but gets the job done.
+Doesn't have all the functionality yet.
+It's a work in progress.

 ### Basic Usage
 ``` C